mraveri/kiln-controller/docs/software_setup.md

     https://www.raspberrypi.org/documentation/configuration/security.md

-We add a new user with a strong password.
-Take a note of the password and make it strong.
+Change password, take a note of the password and make it strong.

 Then make sudo require a password.

 Then we set up an ssh key login that does not require password, like https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md#copy-your-public-key-to-your-raspberry-pi

 And we disable the possibility of logging in without the password.
-This prevents any computer that does not have the key to log in the pi.
+This prevents any computer that does not have the key to log in the pi and makes the system far more secure.

 ## Kiln-Monitor installation